underscoreio/essential-slick/src/pages/modifying_data.md

 In the previous chapter we noted you can see the SQL Slick would use by calling `selectStatement` on a query.
 There's also `deleteStatement` and `updateStatement`.
 These are useful to see the SQL that would be produced by a query, but sometimes you want to see all the queries _when Slick executes them_.
 You can do that by configuring logging.

 Slick uses a logging framework called [SLFJ][link-slf4j].
 You can configure this to capture information about the queries being run.
-The "essential-slick-example" project uses a logging back-end called [_Logback_][link-logback], which is configured in the file _src/main/resources/logback.xml_.
+The example GitHub project uses a logging back-end called [_Logback_][link-logback], which is configured in the file _src/main/resources/logback.xml_.
 In that file we enable statement logging by turning up the logging to debug level.
 For example:

 ~~~ xml
 <logger name="scala.slick.jdbc.JdbcBackend.statement" level="DEBUG"/>